 In light of his many professional accomplishments, Dr. Delke is proud to have become a Fellow of the American College of Obstetricians and Gynecologists and also a Public Health Service Panel Member, Bethesda, Maryland.
 He has had the privilege to participate in many medical projects including Review of the Results of AIDS Clinical Trial Group (ACTG) 076 (1994), Member, Office of AIDS Research Advisory Council (OARAC), NIH, Bethesda, Maryland (2004-2007), Member, International AIDS Society from 2001 – present and the Florida Pregnancy-Associated Mortality Review (PAMR) Committee, Tallahassee, Florida from 2000 – present.
 Since 1994, Dr. Delke has participated as a Principal Investigator (P.I) and Co-P.I in NIH-funded HIV in pregnancy clinical trials.

 In recognition of his accolades in the medical field, Dr. Delke has had the honor of being awarded by Castle Connolly Top Doctors and was the recipient of Exemplary Teacher from University of Florida for numerous years.
 Dr. Delke has also received the National Faculty Award, Council on Resident Education in Obstetrics and Gynecology for 1995 and 2000, and the Society of Perinatal Obstetricians (SPO) for Best Research Idea Award in 1985.
-Furthemore, Dr. Delke was awarded the Emperor Haile Selassie I Scholarship during in his time at Medical School.
+It all started when Dr. Delke was awarded the Emperor Haile Selassie I Scholarship for two-year pre-medical and 4-year Medical School education.

 Continually striving to remain ahead in the medical industry, Dr. Delke is a member of numerous professional organizations.
 These include the Duval County Medical Society,

-American College of Obstetricians and Gynecologists, National Institute of Health Fetal Medicine, Society of Maternal Fetal Medicine and HIV Local and National.
+American College of Obstetricians and Gynecologists, Society of Maternal Fetal Medicine and HIV Local and International AIDS Society.

 In the future, Dr. Delke wishes to continue advocating for HIV prevention and treatment on an international scale and has the aspiration to serve his people in Ethiopia.